probnum2026/probnum2026.github.io/registration.md

 Registration can be paid by a credit card (Visa, Master Card).
 Invoicing the fee is not possible.

 Cancellations with full reimbursement are accepted until 9th August 2026.
 For cancellations submitted between 10th August 2026 and 19th August 2026, a 50% refund will be issued.
 No refunds will be granted for cancellations made after 19th August 2026.
-Please contact [toni.karvonen@lut.fi](mailto:toni.karvonen@lut.fi) for cancellations.
+Please contact [toni.karvonen@lut.fi](mailto:toni.karvonen@lut.fi) for cancellations and any questions about registration.

 [**Please register here.**](https://www.lyyti.in/ProbNum_2026_The_2nd_International_Conference_on_Probabilistic_Numerics_7802)